Sharath424/Spring-Boot-2.7.8/README.md

 * @GetMapping("welcome"): @GetMapping is a shortcut for @RequestMapping(method = RequestMethod.GET).
 This annotation is a readable alternative.
 The method with this annotation would handle a Get request to the welcome URI.

-* Due to the latest changes in Spring boot 2.1 it’s needs the following line to be added to application.properties to see mappings of URL
+* Due to the latest changes in Spring Boot 2.1 it’s needed the following line is to be added to application.properties to see mappings of URL
 </div>

 ```java